 Strontium, as an earth-alkaline element with two valence electrons, in contrast to alkali atoms as commonly used in ultracold atomic labs, exhibits few specific features such as a narrow intercombination line and an advantageous electronic structure, which enable efficient cooling schemes.
 Few of them have already been demonstrated, namely the production of very big Bose-Einstein condensates (BECs)1, the production of very fast BEC creation cycles2 and to the first BEC without the need for evaporative cooling3.

-The electronic energy levels of strontium being most important for our envisioned setup are shown on the picture: we will first cool down the atoms in a blue (461 nm) broadband magneto-optical trap (MOT).
-Due to a small leak in the pumping cycle an excited atom will de-excite to the long-lived 5P2 state with a probability of 1:150,000.
-Those atoms, not interacting with the trapping light, will be kept in a magnetic trap before they are de-excited via the 481 nm repump beam.
+The electronic energy levels of strontium being most important for our envisioned setup are shown on the picture: we first cool down the atoms in a blue (461 nm) broadband magneto-optical trap (MOT).
+Due to a small leak in the pumping cycle an excited atom de-excites to the long-lived 5P2 state with a probability of 1:150,000.
+Those atoms, not interacting with the trapping light, are kept in a magnetic trap before they are de-excited via the 481 nm repump beam.
 Then a red (689 nm) narrowband MOT stage with a Doppler temperature below 1 µK follows.
-Finally, the atoms will be excited to singlet or triplet Rydberg states, dependent on the features of interest.
+Finally, we excite the atoms to triplet Rydberg states.

 - Stellmer, S., Grimm, R., & Schreck, F. (2013).
 Production of quantum-degenerate strontium gases.
 Physical Review A, 87(1), 013611.

 - Stellmer, S. Degenerate quantum gases of strontium, PhD thesis, University of Innsbruck, 2013

 - Stellmer, S., Pasquiou, B., Grimm, R., & Schreck, F. (2013).
 Laser cooling to quantum degeneracy.
 Physical review letters, 110(26), 263003.